4 Ways to Enhance Your Content for Mobile

 You have 2 minutes… sitting on the tube, waiting for the kettle to boil, standing in a queue, most of us will steal a quick glance at our smartphones.
 In those few seconds, the sites we visit must capture our imagination or risk being skipped.

 In order to stand out, your content must be concise.
 Ditch rambling introductions and focus on relevant information with clear calls to action.

 Use just a few short words to convince your audience that they need to listen – and act – on your content.
 Whether that’s a snappy title, sharp ad copy or a laugh-a-minute video clip.

 Click-baiting is often criticised as a shameless and sometimes deceptive bid for web traffic.
 In many cases, the criticism is earned.
 How often have you clicked on a link, only to be left feeling disappointed by broken promises of a ground-breaking reveal or exclusive article content?

 But while true click-baiting is only relevant to certain sectors, there is one important lesson to be applied to all businesses, and that is the power of a great heading.
 Your article should have a title that entices your readers, urging them to click.
 Keep it short – at somewhere between 8 and 12 words – and make it relevant above all else.

 Why is your article worth reading?
 Your title should make that clear, while the body of your content should deliver on your promises.

 3. Look beyond paragraphs

-Remember, your mobile audience are busy and often distracted.
+Remember, your mobile audience is busy and often distracted.
 To get noticed, your content needs to be varied, engaging and relevant.

 4. Be mobile-friendly